richfelker/bakelite/README.md

    match, and patterns with no `/` (except possibly a final one) can match in any directory (they have an implicit `**/` prefix).

+   If the directory containing backup configuration is included in the backup, it is recommended to exclude `index*` from this directory, since the `index` will be out-of-date at the time of backup and `index.pending` will be incomplete.
+Instead of backing it up, the `index` file can be recreated at restore time if desired.

 7. Run the first backup.

         bakelite backup -v